-John Jack Hillers: Utah Tribes - An Exhibition
+John Jack Hillers: "The People" - An Exhibition

-A rare collection of 116 albumen photographs taken between 1872-1875 opens on January 17, 2017 at the Maynard Dixon Home and Studio/Thunderbird Foundation in Mt.
+A rare collection of 116 albumen photographs taken between 1872-1875 opens on May 18, 2019 at the Maynard Dixon Home and Studio/Thunderbird Foundation in Mt.
 Carmel, Utah.
 This extraordinary collection of images by John "Jack" Hillers was donated to the Thunderbird Foundation in 1998.
 Hillers produced a number of sets to be used by John Wesley Powell to lobby Congress for more money for his expeditions.
 This is the only known collection that is intact with all 116 images.
 The “why” for the book is that while both Powell and Hillers have been celebrated, the Indians who contributed to their successes have been largely unknown and unrecognized.
 They are the missing piece of the story of Powell’s expeditions.

 E. O. Beaman’s photography equipment, weighing roughly a thousand pounds, included a large camera, portable dark room, tripods and large, very fragile glass plates used to make photo negatives with the colodium wet-plate method.